 * * *

 Life in Castle Itter took a turn for the worse in the spring of 1945.
-As it became clear that the Allies were winning the war, several senior SS officers stopped at Itter while fleeing the advancing Allies.
+As it became clear that the Allies were winning the war, several senior SS officers stopped at Itter while fleeing the advancing Allied armies.
 In most cases, these officers just wanted a place to sleep and whatever weapons and provisions the castle could spare.
 But the French began to worry about their safety.
 They’d heard about the concentration camps, and all the killings that happened as commandants and guards abandoned them.
-They had no idea if the next SS officer who showed up would simply want a bed and breakfast… or would be the person who decided that they were more a liability than an asset.
+They had no idea if the next SS officer who showed up would simply want a bed and breakfast… or would be the person who decided that they were worth more dead than alive.

 * * *

 Eduard Weiter was the son of a horsewhip maker.
 He joined the German Imperial Army in 1919, where he served as a paymaster.
 When his position was eliminated due to cuts enforced by the Treaty of Versailles, Weiter took the same paymaster job with the Bavarian state police.
 He had little interest in any kind of politics – national politics, state politics, even office politics – and didn’t officially join the Nazi Party until 1937, well after most of his contemporaries.
 For most of his professional life, he was an anonymous bureaucrat, doing his job quietly and efficiently.

 Which makes it a bit surprising that Weiter was named head of the Dachau Concentration Camp in September 1943 when the current commandant, Martin Gottfried Weiss, was transferred to the Majdanek concentration camp in Poland.
 But Wieter was no fool – in 1945, as the Allies approached Munich, he knew the end was near, and so left his post at Dachau for the relative safety of Castle Itter, which was under the jurisdiction of the Dachau camp.